Umami Pot

 You can store it in the refrigerator for up to 5 days.

-• When toasting sesame seeds, avoid using a non-stick coated pot or pan.
-Sesame seeds are so small that heating them in such a pan is almost like heating an empty pot (or pan), which could potentially release harmful chemicals.
+When toasting sesame seeds, avoid using nonstick cookware.
+Sesame seeds are so tiny that heating them in such a pan or pot is almost like heating an empty one, which could potentially release harmful chemicals.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.